 NYC C.L.A.S.H., Inc. et al. v.
 Sec’y of U.S. Dep’t of Hous. & Urban Dev. & U.S. Dep’t of Hous. & Urban Dev., 1:18-cv-1711 (D.D.C.
 July 23, 2018)

 On July 23, 2018, N.Y.C.
 Citizens Lobbying Against Smoker Harassment (“CLASH”) and six public housing residents sued the U.S. Department of Housing and Urban Development (“HUD”).
-Plaintiffs challenge the federal agency’s rule requiring public housing agencies (“PHAs”) to implement a tobacco use policy by July 30, 2018.
-PHA policies must prohibit use of combusted tobacco products (including waterpipes/hookah) in and within 25 feet of all public housing living units and common areas, and PHA administrative office buildings.
+Plaintiffs challenged the federal agency’s rule requiring public housing agencies (“PHAs”) to implement a policy restricting on-premises tobacco use by July 30, 2018.
+Specifically, PHA policies must prohibit use of combusted tobacco products (including waterpipes/hookah) in and within at least 25 feet of all public housing living units and common areas and PHA administrative office buildings.
 Additionally, the rule allows a PHA to include e-cigarettes in its tobacco use policies.
+In March 2020, the trial court upheld the HUD rule, delivering important health protections for residents and employees of public housing.

 Fourth Amendment Claims

-Plaintiffs claim that the HUD rule violates the U.S. Constitution’s Fourth Amendment protections against unreasonable government search and seizure by allegedly authorizing PHA staff to enter a resident’s unit to investigate a potential policy violation.
-In addition, Plaintiffs argue that the HUD rule violates the “unconstitutional conditions doctrine,” whereby the government may not require a person to give up a constitutional right in exchange for a discretionary benefit.
-The plaintiffs claim they are being forced to relinquish their Fourth Amendment protections from unreasonable search and seizure in exchange for the discretionary government benefit of living in public housing.
+Plaintiffs argued that the HUD rule authorizes PHA staff to enter a resident’s unit to investigate a potential policy violation and therefore violates the U.S. Constitution’s Fourth Amendment protections against unreasonable government search and seizure.
+In addition, CLASH and plaintiff residents contended that the HUD rule violates the “unconstitutional conditions doctrine,” whereby the government may not require a person to give up a constitutional right in exchange for a discretionary benefit.
+The filing parties claimed they were forced to relinquish their Fourth Amendment protections from unreasonable search and seizure in exchange for the discretionary government benefit of living in public housing.

 Fifth Amendment & Fourteenth Amendment Claims